-The Positive Online Content Awareness Month is scheduled to take place from 2 to 30 September 2019, with each week dedicated to one of the above mentioned stakeholders:
+The Positive Online Content Awareness Month is scheduled took place from 2 to 30 September 2019, with each week dedicated to one of the above mentioned stakeholders:

-- Week 1 will focus on promoting general positive online content concepts and, above all, the updated positive online content criteria checklist.
+- Week 1 focused on promoting general positive online content concepts and, above all, the updated positive online content criteria checklist.

 - Week 2 targeted teachers and parents.

-- Week 3 will target children and young people.
+- Week 3 targeted children and young people.

-- Week 4 will be dedicated to content producers and providers, culminating with an industry-centred Focus Group on Thursday, 26 September 2019, in Brussels, Belgium.
+- Week 4 was dedicated to content producers and providers, culminating with an industry-centred Focus Group on Thursday, 26 September 2019, in Brussels, Belgium.